Welcome to St George's Church of England Primary School

 What makes us special?

-We believe that children should live and learn in a happy, secure and stimulating environment. a place where they are valued as individuals, encouraged to grow in self–esteem and given the opportunities they deserve to reach their potential.
+We believe that children should live and learn in a happy, secure and stimulating environment, a place where they are valued as individuals, encouraged to grow in self–esteem and given the opportunities they deserve to reach their potential.

 Our faith is important to us.
 We are an Ofsted ‘Outstanding’ Christian school at the same time as welcoming those of other beliefs.
 Worship and quality Religious Education are important to us and the strong links we have developed with our local church is an important feature of the school life.
 We believe strongly in tolerance, respect and understanding of the beliefs of others.

 The achievement of every pupil is paramount for our staff.
-We are committed to providing an excellent education, both academic and pastoral care, to ensure every child continues to develop enquiring minds; instilling the motivation to learn, and the ability to work both independently and collaboratively, while being confident in taking risks with their own learning.
+We are committed to providing an excellent education, both academic and pastoral care, to ensure every child continues to develop enquiring minds; instilling the motivation to learn and the ability to work both independently and collaboratively, while being confident in taking risks with their own learning.

 At this school it is extremely important to us to develop the ‘whole child’.
 As such, we wish to focus on all aspects of development — academic, aesthetic, personal, inter–personal, social and emotional.
+We also provide a range of opportunities beyond the classroom that allows the children to 'let their light shine.'

 Mrs Elizabeth Rye, Headteacher